Altinn/altinn-studio-docs/content/teknologi/altinnstudio/architecture/concerns/_index.md

 title: Architecture Concerns
 description: Description of the Altinn Studio architecture.
 tags: [architecture]
-weight: 10
+weight: 5
 linktitle: Concerns
 alwaysopen: false
 aliases:
  - /architecture/
 ---

 Architecture Concerns are categories of Non-Functional Requirements (NFRs) that has been identified in the solution.
+They are important input to deciding the Architecture Principles and Architecture Patterns.

 ## Scalability
 The platform need to be highly scalable.
 The traffic in this types of solutions involves a large part of the countries citizens and the traffic is often concentrated around a few dates.